-The house allocation problem is motivated by the following setup: a set of people is interested to be allocated to a certain set of houses.
-Each person has a ranking over the set of houses and wants to be assigned to the house with her highest preference.
+The house allocation problem is motivated by the following setup: a set of people wish to be allocated to a certain set of houses.
+Each person ranks the set of houses and wants to be assigned to the house with her highest preference.
 As soon as two people have the same favorite house this is not possible.
-Motivated by this picture we abstract the set up and start with some definitions.
+Motivated by this picture we generalize the setup.
+We start with some definitions.

-In an instance of the house allocation problem two sets $A$ and $B$ are given.
+In an instance of the house allocation problem, two sets $A$ and $B$ are given.
 The set $A$ represents applicants and the set $B$ represents houses.
 We denote by $m$ and $n$ the size of $A$ and $B$ respectively.
 In the house allocation problem, we assume that every $a\in A$ has a preference list over the set $B$.
-A preference list can be formally defined as a total order of $B$.
+A preference list can be formally defined as a total order on $B$.
 We call an injective mapping $\tau$ from $A$ to $B$ a {\it matching}.
 A \emph{blocking coalition} of $\tau$ is a non-empty subset $A'$ of $A$ such that there exists a matching $\tau'$ that differs from $\tau$ only on elements of $A'$, and every element of $A'$ improves in $\tau'$, compared to $\tau$ according to its preference list.
 If there exists no blocking coalition, $\tau$ is called a \emph{Pareto optimal matching} (POM).

 We represent the preference lists by an $m\times n$ matrix.
-Every row represents the preference list of one of the applicants in $A$, i.e., in a given row $r$ corresponding to some applicant $a\in A$, the leftmost house is the one that $a$ prefers most, etc., that is house $b_1$ is left to $b_2$ in $r$ if and only if $a$ prefers $b_1$ over $b_2$.
+Every row represents the preference list of one of the applicants in $A$, i.e., in a given row $r$ corresponding to some applicant $a\in A$, the leftmost house is the one that $a$ prefers most, etc., that is house $b_1$ is left of $b_2$ in $r$ if and only if $a$ prefers $b_1$ over $b_2$.
 Note that no row contains an element from $B$ twice.
 We usually denote this matrix by $M$ and following this interpretation we usually denote the members of $A$ by $r_1,r_2,\dots r_m$ and the members of $B$ by $1,2,\dots,n$.
 Because of this matrix representation, we usually refer to members of $A$ only as rows and to members of $B$ as elements (of the matrix).

 To illustrate the notion consider the following matrix and observe that the matching indicated by circles is indeed Pareto optimal.

 We denote tuples $p=(a,k)$ as positions of the matrix, if $a$ is some row and $k$ is some natural number.
 A matching corresponds to a set of positions $P_\tau$ if there is exactly one position for each row and no two positions contain the same house.
 The image set of $\tau$ corresponds to the set of houses of $B$ in these positions.
 Thus, we say that $\tau$ \emph{selects} some position $p$ of $M$ (resp.\ some element $b$ of $B$), if $p$ is in $P_\tau$ (resp.\ $b$ is in the image set of $\tau$).
 Similarly, given some matching $\tau$ we say that a row $a$ \emph{selects} a position $p$ in row $a$ (resp.\ element $b$) if $p=(a,k)\in P_\tau$ for some $k$ (resp.\ $b$ is in the image of $\tau$).
 We denote by $s(\tau)$ the image set of $\tau$.